LLNL/UnifyFS/docs/testing.rst

 ``CI_PROJDIR``
 """"""""""""""

-USAGE: ``CI_PROJDIR=/base/location/to/search/for/UnifyCR/source/files``
+USAGE: ``CI_PROJDIR=/base/location/to/search/for/UnifyFS/source/files``

-During setup, the integration tests will search for the ``unifycrd`` executable and installed example scripts if the UnifyCR install directory is not provided by the user with the ``UNIFYCR_INSTALL`` envar. ``CI_PROJDIR`` is the base location where this search will start and defaults to ``CI_PROJDIR=$HOME``.
+During setup, the integration tests will search for the ``unifyfsd`` executable and installed example scripts if the UnifyFS install directory is not provided by the user with the ``UNIFYFS_INSTALL`` envar. ``CI_PROJDIR`` is the base location where this search will start and defaults to ``CI_PROJDIR=$HOME``.

-``UNIFYCR_INSTALL``
+``UNIFYFS_INSTALL``
 """""""""""""""""""

-USAGE: ``UNIFYCR_INSTALL=/path/to/dir/containing/UnifyCR/bin/directory``
+USAGE: ``UNIFYFS_INSTALL=/path/to/dir/containing/UnifyFS/bin/directory``

-The full path to the directory containing the *bin/* and *libexec/* directories for a UnifyCR installation.
-Set this envar to prevent the integration tests from searching for a UnifyCR install directory automatically.
+The full path to the directory containing the *bin/* and *libexec/* directories for a UnifyFS installation.
+Set this envar to prevent the integration tests from searching for a UnifyFS install directory automatically.

 .. _ci-nprocs-label: